WHERE TO LISTEN AND DOWNLOAD

 A canon is a composition in which one melodic part, the follower, imitates another part, the leader, with a delay.
-Such pieces range in complexity from children’s tunes like “Frère Jacques” to intricate masterworks like the canons Bach incorporated in the Goldberg Variations and the Art of Fugue.
-While the canon is a fundamental and centuries-old form, at once puzzle-like and admitting of great beauty, it does not often receive the close focus of a dedicated album; the present album is unique in featuring a stylistically diverse set of contemporary canons performed on the harpsichord.
-The forty-five compositions recorded here—each one, the realization of a musical impetus under a specific set of technical constraints—together form a testament to the canon’s history as well as a survey of its potential as seen in the 21st century.
-More information is available at rudiseitz.com/canons.
+Such pieces range in complexity from children’s tunes like “Frère Jacques” to intricate masterworks like the canons in Ockeghem’s Missa Prolationum or Bach’s Goldberg Variations and Art of Fugue.
+While the canon is a fundamental and centuries-old form, at once puzzle-like and admitting of great beauty, it does not often receive the close focus of a dedicated collection.
+The present album is unique in featuring a stylistically diverse set of contemporary two-part canons performed on the harpsichord.
+The forty-five compositions recorded here—each one, the realization of a musical impetus under a specific set of technical constraints—together form a tribute to the canon’s history as well as an exploration of its potential as seen by one composer working in the 21st century.

 ABOUT THE COVER

-The cover shows two polyhedra conceived by Renaissance German artist Wenzel Jamnitzer as part of Perspectiva Corporum Regularium (1568), a study of the countless intricate shapes that can be built from the five Platonic Solids.
-Inasmuch as Jamnitzer’s treatise is a compendium of possibilities—a celebration of the multiplicity that emerges when fundamental structures are creatively combined under tight constraints—and inasmuch as it is both mathematical and whimsical (notice the ornate and precarious stands on which Jamnitzer chooses to balance his objects), its aesthetic is a model for the present album, in which each piece was wrought from elemental musical ideas, and where the pieces together form a partial catalogue, and a celebration, of the possibilities of music’s most constrained but bountiful format.
+The cover shows two polyhedra drawn by Renaissance German artist Wenzel Jamnitzer in Perspectiva Corporum Regularium (1568), a study of shapes that can be built from the five Platonic Solids.
+Jamnitzer’s treatise is a compendium of possibilities—a record of the variety that emerges when fundamental structures are creatively combined under tight constraints.
+Inasmuch as it is both mathematical and whimsical (notice the ornate and precarious stands on which Jamnitzer chooses to balance his objects), its aesthetic is a model for the present album, in which each piece was wrought from elemental musical ideas, and where the pieces together form a partial catalogue, and a celebration, of the possibilities of music’s most constrained but bountiful format.

 ABOUT THE ARTISTS

 Rudi Seitz (b.
 1976) is an American composer.
-He began studying counterpoint with Stephen Siegel in 1994 and continued his musical education at Yale University where, inspired by the interdisciplinary writings of Douglas Hofstadter, he also pursued Computer Science (B.S./M.S).
-Together with continuing self-study in composition, he has studied classical guitar with Scott Sanchez, Olav Chris Henriksen, and Jerome Mouffe; North Indian Classical music with Amitava Chatterjee, Warren Senders, and Pandit Nirmalya Dey; South Indian Classical music with Prasanna; Persian music with Nima Janmohammadi; and classical voice with Amy Dancz.
+He began studying counterpoint with Stephen Siegel in 1994 and continued his musical education at Yale University where he also pursued Computer Science (B.S./M.S).
+Rudi’s ongoing efforts in composition have been complemented by studies in classical guitar with Scott Sanchez, Olav Chris Henriksen, and Jerome Mouffe; North Indian Classical music with Amitava Chatterjee, Warren Senders, and Pandit Nirmalya Dey; South Indian Classical music with Prasanna; Persian music with Nima Janmohammadi; and classical voice with Amy Dancz.
 Rudi draws upon his passion for the counterpoint of Bach and Renaissance masters, his delight in the expressive poignancy of Schubert and Chopin, and his fascination with jazz and the improvisational traditions of Asia to craft compact works in which every note counts.

 Matthew McConnell (b.
 1980) is an American composer and keyboardist.
 Educated at Bennington College (B.A.) and the New England Conservatory of Music (M.M. and D.M.A.), he studied with Stephen Siegel, Allen Shawn, John Heiss, Erik Lundborg, Dr. Dwight Killam, and Daniel Pinkham.
 He has served as organist and director of music at numerous churches throughout Massachusetts, and has taught composition, piano, organ, orchestration, keyboard harmony, and music theory.
 McConnell’s compositional output includes symphonic works, sacred choral pieces, concerti (including one for toy piano), incidental music for the theater, chamber music, and solo and vocal works.